Here's the uncomfortable truth: everyone manipulates sometimes.

 - Direct confrontation is impossible

-How to Respond:
+đŻ How to Protect Yourself:

 - âI need a clear yes or no.â

-- Create accountability structures
+- Create accountability structures.
+Check-ins, deadlines, written agreements.

-- Understand the resistance is about them, not you
+- Understand the resistance is about them, not you.

 Manipulation Tactics at a Glance